 - 1/4 cup chopped fresh parsley or cilantro

-- Said and dried hot red pepper flakes to taste
+- Salt and dried hot red pepper flakes to taste

 - Combine the rice with 3 1/2 cups water in a saucepan.
 Bring to a slow boil, then sprinkle in the turmeric and stir to distribute.
 Lower the heat and simmer gently until the water is absorbed, about 15 minutes.
 If the grain isn’t done to your liking, add 1/2 cup more water and cook until absorbed.
 Remove from the heat.

 - Meanwhile, heat the oil in a large skillet or steep-sided stir-fry pan.
 Add the sausage and sauté over medium heat for 5 minutes, stirring often.

 - Add the garlic and bell pepper and continue to sauté for 2 to 3 minutes longer.
 Add the lentils, tomatoes, and barbecue seasoning.
 Cook over medium-low heat for 10 minutes.

 - Stir in the spinach and parsley and cook just until wilted and bright green, a minute or so longer.
 Season with salt and dried hot red pepper flakes.
 Serve at once over the hot cooked rice.